 Better food choices

-Eating healthy and avoiding foods that strain your digestive system helps you maintain good digestive health.
+Preparing food that is healthy and avoiding ones that strain your digestive system helps you maintain good digestive health.
 For instance, if you are lactose intolerant, be wary of dairy products as they can cause stomach upset.
 It also helps to learn about food allergies and triggers that can potentially upset your stomach.

-Having sufficient fibre in your system also can help support good digestive health (6).
+Fruits and vegetables add sufficient fibre in your system which help support good digestive health (6).
 You may consume a wide variety of fruits, vegetables and grains to achieve this.
 A variety in diet helps to make sure that we receive sufficient nutrients for a healthy gut (6).
 Some of these nutrients are vitamins C, K and A as well as folate (9).